Jamesits/pve-fake-subscription/README.md

-I am really poor and I really can't buy a license.
+I am really poor and I really can't afford a license.
 I just want to get rid of the annoying dialog on every login.

 ## Installation